Medium/opensource/sign-ocla.md

 use to shed light on the situation.

-In addition to what's in the pull request, we need to have a little bit of extra information, which can help us verify that you are who you say you are, should the need arise.
+In addition to what's in the pull request, we need to have a little bit of extra information, which can help verify that you are who you say you are, should the need arise.
 Since people rightly desire privacy about their addresses and phone numbers, we don't ask for this information to be made public in the pull request, instead going for a traditional email.

 The upshot is that filing a pull request containing a statement of agreement to the OCLA, along with the supplementary email, is close